BitcoinQnA/noKYConly/_pages/home.md

 ***

 ## Can I un-KYC myself?
 Once you have purchased Bitcoin from a KYC source you can **never** undo that.
 Not even with advanced techniques like Coinjoin that create forward looking privacy.
-You have two main options...
+You have three main options...

 ### Go back out the way you came and start fresh
 Sell your KYC bought coins back at the exchange you bought them from.
 Depending on your jurisdiction, this will likely create a taxable event that you will need to contend with but you will then have a paper trail to prove you no longer own those coins.
 This process provides you with a 'clean start' from which you can begin obtaining bitcoin via a non-KYC source, safe in the knowledge that you are no longer at vulnerable to the risks outlined above (apart from the data leaks as the regulated entities are required by law to hold these records for a while).